FAIRDataPipeline/DataPipeline.jl/docs/src/examples.md

 See [Code snippets](@ref) and the [Package manual](@ref) for information about reading other types of data product.

 ### 4c.
 Offline access
-Once the data has been downloaded initially, it can be retrieved for offline access (e.g. no/slow internet connection) using the `offline_mode` option:
+Once the data has been downloaded initially, it can be retrieved for offline access (e.g. no or slow internet connections) using the `offline_mode` option:

 ``` julia
 db = DataRegistryUtils.fetch_data_per_yaml(data_config, data_dir, auto_logging=true, offline_mode=true)